 - Compatibility - Microsoft Office integration allows you to check-in and check-out documents while working in Word, Excel, and PowerPoint.
 E-mail integration allows you to send direct links and share native documents with remote customer.
 And some systems allow you to generate PDF versions of your documents.

 Make sure you take into consideration the needs of remote employees: do they need access from mobile devices?
 Tablets?
 Macs or PCs?
 Check with your provider to see if the system supports these configurations.

 Depending on the sensitivity of your data - a concern for just about any business connected to the web these days - the next decision in your process is going to be a relatively easy one: hosting.

-An important decision to make when choosing a document management system is where you want the software to be hosted.
-An in-house solution is usually referred to as a client-server system; seller-run applications can go by many names including application service seller (ASP), software as a service (SaaS), web- or browser-based systems, and cloud computing.
+An imperative decision to make when choosing a document management system is where the software will be hosted.
+An in-house solution is usually referred to as a client-server system and offers the most autonomy and control.
+But you need an IT team to manage the hosted server.

 Both options provide distinct advantages: consider which are more important to you.

-If you choose a locally hosted program it will run on your computers and store data either on your hard drive or on a network server in your office.
+f you choose a locally hosted program it will run on your computers and store data either on your hard drive or on a network server in your office.
 This familiar setup gives you the greatest control over every aspect of your document management system.
 Client server hosting is still the most common due to the fact it feels the most secure.